WWW: What, When, Where to Compute-in-Memory: Results and Discussion

 \section{Results and Discussion}

 The purpose of this section is to address the fundamental questions posed at the beginning of the paper regarding the optimal conditions for utilizing SRAM-based CiM primitives -- specifically what, when and where to integrate them.
-While these questions are interrelated and cannot be fully answered in isolation, we have organized this section into sub-sections focusing on each question to enhance clarity and facilitate understanding.
 Note, that all the results in this section adhere to the iso-area constraints, ensuring that the on-chip cache area remains the same after CiM integration.
 Thus, the number of CiM primitives (consequently the memory capacity) that can be accommodated in cache depends on the area overhead of the CiM primitive choice.
 Further, the graphs correspond to CiM integrated in register file (RF) unless stated otherwise.